-We will replace the glass during the first two years.
-After the first two years, the Homeowner must contact the window manufacturer to obtain the replacement glass as allowed within the manufacturer's product warranty.
+We will replace the glass during the first year.
+After the first year, the Homeowner must contact the window manufacturer to obtain the replacement glass as allowed within the manufacturer's product warranty.
 The Homeowner is responsible for the replacement of the glass.